boliquan/wp-slug-translate/readme.txt

 = 1.8.5 =

-* Add the tutorial of Windows Azure Application
+* Add the tutorial of Microsoft Azure Application
 * Register Setting
 * Some optimization